 Why start a SIP?

-SIPs give you flexibility – With SIPs, you can choose your investment amount, the number of months you want to invest, the frequency of your investments and the date you’d like to invest on.
+SIPs give you flexibility – With SIPs, you can choose your investment amount, the number of months you want to invest, the frequency of your investments, and the date you’d like to invest.
 You can even pause your SIP if required, or cancel it (however, we wouldn’t recommend this until you reach your goal).

 SIPs inculcate investing discipline – With a SIP, your investments take place regularly, irrespective of how the markets are doing.
 With your SIPs on autopilot, you not only make sure you don’t let fear and greed rule your decisions, but also make sure you’re investing for your goals with discipline.
 There’s also no need to time markets.